glennreyes/react-graphql-workshop/_exercises/4-access-control.md

 ## Task 3 – Restrict access of confidential data

-Since we're logged in as _glnnrys_, we want to restrict access of confidential data like other's _email adresses_.
+Since we're logged in as _glnnrys_, we want to restrict access of confidential data like other's _email addresses_.

 So, let's make sure that: